-While risk across these borrower classes remains relatively low, certain categories of loans are subject to heightened credit risk.
-In particular, the National Bank of Belgium (the "NBB") has expressed concern with regard to the evolution of the Belgian residential real estate and mortgage market and Belfius Bank remains focused on monitoring the higher risk segments of its mortgage loan book, including mortgages with longer repayment terms, mortgages with a high loan-to-value ratio and loans with high debt service costs relative to the relevant borrower's income and the share in its portfolio of mortgage 'buy to let' loans.
+While risk across these borrowers' classes remains relatively low, certain categories of loans are subject to heightened credit risk.
+In particular, the National Bank of Belgium (the "NBB") has expressed concern with regard to the evolution of the Belgian residential real estate and mortgage market.
+Belfius Bank remains focused on monitoring the higher risk segments of its mortgage loan book, including mortgages with longer repayment terms, mortgages with a high loan-to-value ratio and loans with high debt service costs relative to the relevant borrower's income and the share in its portfolio of mortgage 'buy to let' loans.
 Stress testing is regularly conducted to monitor the resilience of the real estate portfolio to shocks.
 In view of this concern, the NBB has requested that banks increase their capital buffer to absorb unexpected shocks in case of residential real estate market downturn.
 In light of the NBB's concerns, exposure to corporates in the real estate sector, which have been increasing rapidly, is also an area of focus for Belfius Bank.

 Furthermore, in relation to Belfius Bank's lending to public institutions, changes in budgetary and taxation policy may affect the asset quality of loans to municipalities.
 In addition, one key area of concern is the hospitals sector.
-The indebtedness of Belgian hospitals has increased significantly over the past five years, which has affected their repayment capacity.
-The sector is characterized by overcapacity in terms of available beds and infrastructure and the 6th state reform may have an impact on guarantees obtained by creditors.
+The sector continues to show a sound financial structure from an aggregated point of view, but the evolution of the profit and loss accounts is more worrying.
+The government is expected to undertake a hospital reform and as a first step, a new repartition of hospital networks is ongoing.